This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 5. Gnarabup Beach

-There’s also kayaks for hire here which seemed a popular activity for those looking to get out more on the water in the ideal conditions.
+There are also kayaks for hire here which seemed a popular activity for those looking to get out more on the clear water in ideal conditions.

 7. Eagle Bay

 I recommend having a morning swim or beach walk at Eagle Bay, then hitting up the nearby Eagle Bay Brewery for lunch – great pizzas, a kid’s playground, and the beer was pretty good too!

 Eagle Bay is yet another expansive beach, and then the coastal drive from here to Meelup is short but one of the most picturesque in the country!

 I’m not sure if the little beach in between the two has a name, but the orange rocks and turquoise water create a stunning scene!